One of my best friends had a baby recently and she asked me what I think about using coconut oil for your baby.

 Cradle cap or infantile seborrhoeic dermatitis is a very common skin condition for babies.

-It looks like dry, flaky skin, sort of like dandruff and sometimes with crusting patches.
+It looks like dry, flaky skin, sort of like dandruff.
+Sometimes it also come with crusting patches.

 Cradle cap is often found on and around the baby’s head in their first few months.

-While it usually clears up on its own, isn’t harmful or contagious, it can be uncomfortable and itchy.
+While it usually clears up on its own and isn’t harmful or contagious, it can be uncomfortable.

 Using coconut oil for your baby’s cradle cap can ease the symptoms and contribute to healthier skin.